 For Mary Kurth, the owner of Spoke Wine Bar in Boston, the most important attribute for a wine glass is durability.
 The Schott Zwiesel Tritan stemware collection, she says, “has perfectly thin crystal on the lip, is lightweight, and doesn’t chip or scratch.”
 Upgrade to a Tritan Forte to “allow for swirling without the fear of splashing on your neighbor,” she adds.

-The best glass for… getting maximum aromatics out of your wine: Riedel Vinum
+The best glass for… getting maximum aromatics out of your wine

 Riedel’s Vinum line has a glass for every grape varietal, from syrah to chardonnay.
 Yoon Ha, wine director of Benu in San Francisco, endorses the whole collection, due to the stems’ ideal weight, balance, and most important, the rounded shape of the bowl, which she says “yields a broader spectrum of fruit aromas and suppresses the undesirable notes.”

 Turns out you don’t need flutes.
-“If you want to ball out,” says Etinosa Emokpae, sommelier and manager at Walnut Street Café in Philadelphia, Zalto stemware is a worthwhile splurge.
+“If you want to ball out,” says Etinosa Emokpae, sommelier at Friday Saturday Sunday in Philadelphia, Zalto stemware is a worthwhile splurge.
 “These glasses really bring out the best in wine,” she says.
 “I particularly love them for Champagne.
 You can really pick up all those complex aromas from Champagne without losing the bubbles!”
 There’s a reason these glasses pop up in fine restaurants from coast to coast.

-The best glass for… getting a party started: Chambong
+The best glass for… getting a party started

-Jen Pelka, the owner of San Francisco Champagne bar the Riddler, calls her Chambong — designed for rapidly shooting bubbly — “the ultimate party trick,” adding that “anyone who is hosting a good party should have some on hand.”
-There are now all sorts of Chambong knockoffs on the market, but Pelka says she is loyal to the original both at home and at the Riddler.
+Jen Pelka of Une Femme Wines calls her Chambong — designed for rapidly shooting bubbly — “the ultimate party trick,” adding that “anyone who is hosting a good party should have some on hand.”
+There are now all sorts of Chambong knockoffs on the market, but Pelka says she’s been loyal to the original both at home and at the Riddler, her now-closed Champagne bar in San Francisco.
 “The Chambong team is constantly innovating on their product line, and they now even offer a 50-pack of their plastic Chambongs for parties,” she says.